-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 “My superpower is confidence and believing in myself,” she told them.
 “With your superpower, you can create your own purpose.”

-Amy’s ability to focus, close off pressure that would make every day golfers shank one into the stands, is a stay-in-the-moment example for golfers worldwide to follow.
+Amy’s ability to focus, close off pressure that would make average golfers shank one into the stands, is a stay-in-the-moment example for golfers worldwide to follow.

 “That’s just Amy,” Joe Bockerstette said.
 “She doesn’t get nervous.
 The bigger the moment, the more likely she’s going to love.
 She has so many examples in her life of doing that.”